DawallAZllon91/kotlin-web-site/docs/topics/tour/kotlin-tour-hello-world.md

 * the body of a function is written within curly braces `{}`
 * [`println()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/println.html) and [`print()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/print.html) functions print their arguments to standard output

-> A function is a set of instructions that performs a specific task.
-Once you create a function, you can use it whenever
-> you need to perform that task, without having to write the instructions all over again.
-Functions are discussed in more
-> detail in a couple of chapters.
+A function is a set of instructions that performs a specific task.
+Once you create a function, you can use it whenever you need to perform that task, without having to write the instructions all over again.
+Functions are discussed in more detail in a couple of chapters.
 Until then, all examples use the `main()` function.
->
-{type="note"}

 ## Variables